svhawks/MonkeyinElectron/README.md

 ## Installing

-If you just want to run Min, you can download binaries [here](https://github.com/minbrowser/min/releases).
+If you just want to run Mie, you can download binaries [here](https://github.com/Miebrowser/Mie/releases).

-If you want to develop Min:
+If you want to develop Mie:

 * Install [Node](https://nodejs.org) and [Grunt](http://gruntjs.com).
 * Run `npm install`, then run `grunt`.
 * Download a copy of Electron from [here](https://github.com/electron/electron/releases).
-* Run `/Path/To/Electron /Path/To/Min`.
+* Run `/Path/To/Electron /Path/To/Mie`.

 ## Building Binaries